Five Common Reasons For Electric Motor Failure 1

 Heat

-• Receiving high amounts of heat is one of the top reasons for motor dysfunction or failure.
+• One of the top reasons for motor dysfunction or failure is receiving high amounts of heat.
 Exposure to optimal temperature leads to a longer lifespan of an electric motor.

-• In addition to that, if your electric motor functions abnormally due to other issues, it can also lead to the generation of excessive heat, which again causes increased chances of motor failure.
+• In addition, if your electric motor functions abnormally due to other issues, it can also generate excessive heat, which again increases the chances of motor failure.

 • If the electric motor is exposed to 10°C heat or more than that, it will damage your electric motor.